godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 Built-In
 ^^^^^^^^

-There is a list of built in helpers.
+There is a list of built-in helpers.
 The list is almost identical to the one from GDScript (@TODO, link to gdscript methods?).
 Most of them are mathematical functions, but others can be useful helpers.
 Make sure to take a look at the list at some point.